Cosmologist/Awesome/README.md

 ### Language

+#### Resources

+[marcelgsantos/learning-oop-in-php](https://github.com/marcelgsantos/learning-oop-in-php) - A collection of resources to learn object-oriented programming and related concepts for PHP developers.

 #### Niceties

 **The + operator** - Add items from right-hand array to the left-hand array.
 The right-hand array item will be added only if the left-hand array does not contain suitable key, otherwise the item will be ignored.
 There is no difference between numeric and non-numeric keys.